-Download the full album in either format or a la carte from the player below.
-Play loud, play often, and share with friends.
+Download the full album in either wav or mp3 format, or ala carte from the player below.
+Play loud, play often, and share with friends!

 Trilogia de Power Chord: Vol 1

-“I glowed with hope for about five minutes while they wiped off the afterbirth, they smacked my ass hard and long, then I surveyed the room and realized what I shit-show planet I was on this time.
-A dog barked in the distance.”
+“I glowed with hope as they wiped away the afterbirth, then they smacked my ass hard and long while with great suspicion I surveyed the room and realized what a shit-show planet I was on this time, "Not again!" my mind screamed as I let out an ear-splitting cry.
+Somewhere a dog barked in the distance.”

-(The opening line of Steven Clark’s forthcoming memoir: “Taking On All Comers and Vice Versa”)
+(The opening lines of Steven Clark’s forthcoming memoir: “Taking On All Comers and Vice Versa”)

 "Trilogia de Power Chord: Vol 1” a.k.a.
 “The Farm Recordings”

 Derby Eve, being a Kentucky native my personal Derby tradition has always been to leave town and let the tourists have their way with those too slow, numb, or naive to run for the hills.
 This year I was lured into staying in town amongst the throng of visiting amateur drinkers and fight it out bare knuckles for a friend’s Derby Eve party.
 Later due to prodding and against my better judgment, I ventured out into the eye of the storm, a swirling shit-wave of cops, plastic sluts in giant hats, metrosexual men in brightly colored costume suits, over-priced drinks, and inflated cover charges.
 County-wide chaos planned and cashed in on by the city fathers and the derby festival Pegasus-pin-peddling goon-elite in their star chambers located deep in the countryside far from the city's madness.
 The bars in Louisville stay open until 6:00am on Derby Eve and Derby night and then, of course, there are after parties, I cannot account for much after 5:30am.